 There’s also a good argument to made that paintings which are meant to elevate and inspire should be created in an elevated and inspiring environment.
 I do intend that my paintings should enrich viewers in some way.
 It makes sense then that I should do my work surrounded by even greater beauty that what I’m able to create on my own.

 A nearly endless stream of this music can be found on YouTube – both famous and obscure.
 Simply search for the symphonies of Brahms, Mahler, Bruckner, Dvorak, Raff, Sibelius, and Tchaikovsky just to name a few.

 Although it’s very tricky and inconsistent, sometimes the spoken word can induce the flow state as well.
 In order for this to work, it needs to be an extended and uninterrupted train of thought.
 Some audiobooks – especially novels – do this well.
 I often find that long-format interviews can do this as well, where both parties are involved in a deep exploration of interesting ideas.
-For example, Joe Rogan conducts conversations with fascinating people that regularly last nearly 3 hours.
-Find him on YouTube as well.

 Finally, for me the best music to listen to in the studio isn’t even music.
 It’s ambient sound – long tracks of non-musical soundscapes that make a perfect backdrop for concentrated work.
 These are recordings of storms, fireplaces, forests – even the drone of airplane engines.
 Creators will loop these sounds into multi-hour tracks that I can simply set to play all day long.

 It’s just enough sound to block out distractions but never enough to demand my attention.
 It provides a reassuring “hum” in the background without interrupting my thoughts.
 They are sort of like an old familiar visitor who keeps me company but never makes too many demands on me.